Reverie7K/mcmc-metropolis-simulation/README.md

-# 🎲 Random Walk Metropolis: Sampling a Laplace Distribution
+#  Random Walk Metropolis: Sampling a Laplace Distribution

 A from-scratch implementation of the **Random Walk Metropolis** algorithm (a member of the Markov Chain Monte Carlo family), used to sample from a Laplace distribution and formally checked for convergence using the **Gelman–Rubin $\hat{R}$ diagnostic**.

-Originally completed as part of the **ST2195 – Programming for Data Science** coursework; this repo contains the MCMC portion of that project (the airline flight-delay analysis is tracked separately).

 > 📄 **Full write-up:** [`report/Random_Walk_Metropolis_Report.md`](report/Random_Walk_Metropolis_Report.md)